Cloud computing: why it works

 Public vs. private cloud service

 In a public cloud, the hardware and software resources are owned and hosted by a third party, which then shares them amongst several users.
 You don’t get a dedicated server or facility, but the cost is low and flexible.
 A private cloud is a virtualized or hosted IT infrastructure exclusively used and/or owned by a single business or organization.
+A combination of the two, known as a hybrid cloud system, allows for the convenience and efficiency of the public cloud and the flexibility of the private cloud.
+Resources such as apps and functions can be moved between a private and a public system within a hybrid system.

 hybrid cloud system, allows for the convenience and efficiency of the public cloud and the flexibility of the private cloud.